Epistemic privilege: Analysis

 The still prevailing traditional position argues each of us do in fact have privileged access to our own thoughts.
 Descartes is the paradigmatic proponent of such kind of view (even though "privileged access" is an anachronic label for his thesis):

 For Descartes, we still have privileged access even in the doubt scenario.
-That is, for him we would retain self-knowledge even in those extreme situations in which we can't have knowledge about anything else.
+That is, for him we would retain self-knowledge even in those extreme situations in which we can not have knowledge about anything else.

 Gilbert Ryle, on the other hand, maintains a diametrically opposed view.
 According to the behaviorism of Ryle, each of us knows our own thoughts in the same way we know other's thoughts.
 We only come to know the thoughts of others through their linguistic and bodily behaviors, and must do exactly the same in order to know our own thoughts.
 There is no privileged access.
 We only have access to what we think upon evidences supplied through our own actions.